shresthapal2808/Heart-Attack-Risk-Prediction-Model/README.md

 # Heart-Attack-Risk-Prediction-Model
-An AI generated model to prdict the risk of heart attack
+An AI generated model to predict the risk of heart attack